staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 * The secret isn't present in your Postman Vault.
 * The secret was created but the changes weren't saved.
 * The secret is turned off in your Postman Vault.
 * You haven't entered your vault key after signing in to Postman.
-Learn how to [encrypt your vault secrets](#encrypt-your-vault-secrets).
+Learn how to [manage your vault key](#manage-your-vault-key).

 When you're working on an API request, Postman highlights unresolved vault secrets in the **URL builder**, the **Params** tab, the **Authorization** tab, and the **Headers** tab.
 Postman highlights unresolved secret text in red.